stoicaandrei-blip/Tic-tac-toe/README.md

   Credits:

 The art for the game was made by myself using piskel and the music is from OpenGameArt - Chill lofi inspired [loop edit] by qubodup

+Note: All of the source code is inside game.zip in ticTacToe.cpp

 Hope you enjoy playing! :]